avery-mangiameli/HomeLibrary/README.md

 # HomeLibrary
-Database for organizing our home library.
+Database for organizing our home library!

+This database was created with the intent of recording and managing our home library of books.